cca/cca_invenio/notes/upgrade.md

 invenio-cli assets build
 ```

-none of the invenio or invenio-cli commands work on the container because they expect pipenv to have made a virtualenv but the Dockerfile installs the dependencies into the system python environment
+None of the invenio or invenio-cli commands work on the container because they expect pipenv to have made a virtualenv but the Dockerfile installs the dependencies into the system python environment.

-exit and `invenio-cli containers build` on the host
+Exit and `invenio-cli containers build` on the host.